Patent

 - purely aesthetic creations;

-- plans, principles and methods applicable to intellectual activities, games, economic activities and computer programs;
+- plans, principles and methods applicable to intellectual activities (games or economic activities) as well as computer programs;

 - presentations of information;